 |ABC||Bank of China||BoCom||CCB||China CITIC Bank||China Merchants Bank|

-Agricultural Bank of China (ABC) – One of the largest banks in China with total assets of $2.745 trillion as of December 2015.
+Agricultural Bank of China (ABC) – One of the largest banks in China with total assets of over $2.8 trillion as of March 2016.
 It specializes in providing services to agricultural, industrial, commercial, and transportation enterprises in rural areas.
 ABC serves over 320 million customers.

 Bank of China (BOC) – One of China’s four state-owned commercial banks.
 The Bank provides personal, business and corporate banking and financial markets services.
 As of December 31, 2015, it had total assets of over $2.595 trillion.